 where $b_{k}$ is the $k$-th smallest point in the Bessel point process.
+In fact, the proof of \eqref{upper bound rigidity} uses only the first exponential moment asymptotics \eqref{asymp m=1 with s1 > 0}, or equivalently, \eqref{F asymptotics thm s1 neq 0} with $m=1$.
 This upper bound is expected to be sharp, although this has not been proved (see also \cite[Remark 1.3]{ChCl4} for a heuristic discussion, and \cite[Figure 2]{ChCl4} for numerical simulations).
 Sharp lower bounds are in general very difficult to obtain, and require, among other things, the asymptotics of the second exponential moment (see e.g. \cite{CFLW}).
-These asymptotics are provided by Theorem \ref{thm:s1 neq 0} with $m=2$. \end{remark} \begin{remark} From \eqref{thm product s1 neq 0} we see that, asymptotically, the $m$-th exponential moment can be written as the product of two terms: the first term is a constant pre-factor which depends only on the constants $\Sigma(x_{k},x_{j})$, and the second term is the product of $m$ first exponential moment.
+These asymptotics are also provided by Theorem \ref{thm:s1 neq 0} with $m=2$. \end{remark} \begin{remark} From \eqref{thm product s1 neq 0} we see that, asymptotically, the $m$-th exponential moment can be written as the product of two terms: the first term is a constant pre-factor which depends only on the constants $\Sigma(x_{k},x_{j})$, and the second term is the product of $m$ first exponential moment.
 Note that this phenomenon holds also for the Airy point process, see \cite{ChCl3}. \end{remark}

 In \cite[Theorem 2]{SoshnikovSineAiryBessel}, Soshnikov obtained the following asymptotics for the expectation and variance of the counting function as $r \to + \infty$